-Maryland court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic
+Court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic

 Ahead of this year’s state legislative session, Court Watch PG and other advocates for courtroom transparency, with help from Georgetown University Law Center attorneys, crafted a proposed law that would mandate remote public access in every courthouse in Maryland.
 They found sponsors in both chambers and testified alongside press freedom advocates before the judiciary committees earlier this year.

-“Virtual access to the courts is one of the best things this pandemic has left us with,” Qiana Johnson, founder of Court Watch PG and it’s parent organization, Life After Release, said during public testimony.
+“Virtual access to the courts is one of the best things this pandemic has left us with,” Qiana Johnson, founder of Court Watch PG and its parent organization, Life After Release, said during public testimony.

 “This access for the public is emphatically needed, not wanted,” Carmen Johnson, now director of Court Watch PG, told lawmakers.